wxt-dev/wxt/packages/runner/README.md

 - [ ] Validate list of known browser paths on Mac
 - [ ] Validate list of known browser paths on Windows
 - [ ] Validate list of known browser paths on Linux
-- [ ] Support more than just "chromium" or "firefox" for targets
+- [x] Support more than just "chromium" or "firefox" for targets
+- [ ] Unit tests

 ## Features